Ten Thousand Saints: Plot

-Sixteen-year-old Jude Keffy-Horn (Asa Butterfield) is living in Vermont with his adoptive mother Harriet (Julianne Nicholson) and adoptive sister Prudence (Nadia Alexander).
-In December 1987, Jude and his best friend, Teddy (Avan Jogia), spend their time doing drugs and dreaming about moving to New York City to escape their small home town.
-Jude’s permissive hippy father, Les (Ethan Hawke), lives in New York City where he grows and sells marijuana.
-Les' girlfriend Diane (Emily Mortimer) has a daughter Eliza (Hailee Steinfeld) who buses to Vermont for New Year's Eve.
+Sixteen-year-old Jude Keffy-Horn is living in Vermont with his adoptive mother Harriet and adoptive sister Prudence.
+In December 1987, Jude and his best friend, Teddy, spend their time doing drugs and dreaming about moving to New York City to escape their small home town.
+Jude’s permissive hippy father, Les, lives in New York City where he grows and sells marijuana.
+Les' girlfriend Diane has a daughter Eliza who buses to Vermont for New Year's Eve.

 Teddy and Jude meet Eliza at the bus station and take her to a New Year's Eve party.
 Jude is beaten up outside the party, while Teddy and Eliza talk and have sex in a locked bathroom after Eliza introduces Teddy to cocaine, which they both snort.
 When they part for the night, Teddy asks Eliza to find his straight edge brother Johnny in New York City and check on him since Johnny doesn't have a phone.
 Eliza heads back to NYC on the bus while Teddy and Jude head home, stopping to huff Freon.
 When Harriet awakens she finds Jude unconscious and Teddy dead and frozen after both of them pass out in the yard.

-Eliza finds Teddy’s half-brother in Alphabet City, Johnny (Emile Hirsch), and discovers he is not only straight edge but also a Hare Krishna devotee.
+Eliza finds Teddy’s half-brother in Alphabet City, Johnny, and discovers he is not only straight edge but also a Hare Krishna devotee.
 She tells him to call home because Teddy is worried.
 When he calls, his drug addict mom answers and tells him about Teddy's death.

 Eliza discovers she's pregnant with Teddy's baby, and when she tells Johnny and Jude, they decide to keep it a secret.
 Even though Johnny is a still closeted gay, he eventually proposes to Eliza out of guilt and loyalty to his deceased half-brother.
 They tell her mother that the baby is his and that they are going to be married.
 Since Eliza is under 18 and her mother refuses to sign for her to be legally married, the two have a marriage ceremony in the Hare Krishna temple.